markglibres/job-app-hipages/README.md

 * Unit testing - should have domain unit testing at the very least and SPA services / components
 * E2E testing - should have done end-to-end testing with the use of Cypress
 * Integration testing- should have done api tests using Jest
+* State Machine - should have implemented to handle states and actions for jobs using C# Stateless library.
 * gRPC - the services under Application Layer (JobQueryService & EventSourcingService) should have been on a separate microservice either using messages queues / event bus OR gRPC.
 I prefer gRPC for internal communication.
 See my sample implementation on this [link](https://github.com/markglibres/job-app-deltatre)
 * Hybrid microservice pattern - where the API is the centralized microservice that communicates with 3 internal microservices:
 	* Jobs service - add / update / accept / decline job leads.
 Send messages (either queues or gRPC)